 - 15 MoUs were signed between India and Brazil when the President of Brazil Jair Bolsonaro visited as the Chief Guest of India’s 71st Republic Day parade.

-- The MoUs of cooperation that have been signed during the presidential visit on investments, trade facilitation, social security, agriculture, defence and double taxation make this the most productive visit by a Brazilian Head of State.
+- The MoUs of cooperation that has been signed during the presidential visit on investments, trade facilitation, social security, agriculture, defence and double taxation make this the most productive visit by a Brazilian Head of State.

-- Brazil is one of India’s largest trading partners in the entire LAC (Latin America and Caribbean) region.
+- Brazil is one of India’s largest trading partners in the entire LAC (Latin America and the Caribbean) region.

 - India’s services in the wellness sector like Yoga and Ayurveda will further grow as Brazil has a strong community of Yoga and Ayurveda practitioners.

 - Brazil has an association of Ayurveda (ABRA), a non-profit association with offices in 9 states of Brazil and members all over Brazil.

 - The third International Congress on Ayurveda was held in March 2018 in Rio de Janeiro.

 - India and Brazil share close relationship at the bilateral level as well as plurilateral fora like BRICS, BASIC, G-20, IBSA, International Solar Alliance and in larger multilateral bodies like UN, UNESCO and WIPO.